Configure AWS S3 Bucket Metrics

 Beyond these examples

-These snippets focus on specific metrics configuration features: bucket-wide and filtered metric collection, prefix and tag-based filtering, and Access Point integration.
+These snippets focus on specific metrics configuration features: bucket-wide and filtered metrics, prefix and tag-based filtering, and Access Point filtering.
 They’re intentionally minimal rather than full monitoring solutions.

-The examples reference pre-existing infrastructure such as S3 buckets, S3 Access Points (for Access Point example), and tagged objects (for tag filtering).
-They focus on configuring metrics collection rather than provisioning buckets or dashboards.
+The examples reference pre-existing infrastructure such as S3 buckets and Access Points (for Access Point filtering).
+They focus on configuring metrics rather than provisioning the underlying storage.

 To keep things focused, common metrics patterns are omitted, including: